benchmarkstudios/slackbox/README.md

 Make a note of the `key`, `secret` and `callback URI` too, as you'll need these later as well.

 Also, don't forget to make a playlist.
 If you do this through [Spotify's web interface](http://play.spotify.com) then the `playlist identifier` will be the last segment of the URI - make a note of this too!
 If there's a better way of finding this out, we're all ears.
+If you do this through the app, right-click the playlist to get it's web URL and again, you need the last segment of the URI.

 ###Environment variables